IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

     more meaning for Windows VMs than it does for Linux VMs, but we will not explore this level of detail in this chapter.)

-Invoking `VBD.create` makes a VBD object on the XenServer installation and returns its object reference.
+Invoking `VBD.create` makes a VBD object on the Citrix Hypervisor installation and returns its object reference.
 However, this call in itself does not have any side-effects on the running VM (that is, if you go and look inside the running VM you will see that the block device has